 Instructions

-- Add the chocolate pieces and coconut oil to a small, microwave-safe bowl.
-Heat them in the microwave at 30-second intervals, stirring in between until the chocolate has melted.
+- Add the chocolate pieces and coconut oil to a small bowl.
+Heat them in the microwave at 30-second intervals, stirring in-between, until the chocolate has melted.

 - Once the chocolate is smooth and lump-free, dip the peanut butter dates in the chocolate with a fork.
 Keep the peanut butter side up as you spoon chocolate over the top.

 - Gently place each date on the parchment paper.
-Sprinkle chopped nuts and sea salt over the melted chocolate.
+Sprinkle chopped nuts and sea salt over the melted chocolate before it hardens.
 Let them cool in the freezer for 10 minutes.
-Enjoy them as soon as the chocolate sets.
+Enjoy them as soon as the chocolate sets or save them for later.

 Video